 How do I complete the look?

 Scour local junk shops for vintage botanical prints - hung in simple frames, they add natural sophistication to bare walls, or bring some real nature (and much welcomed oxygen) into your home with leafy houseplants such as the succulent Aloe Vera or a sculptural Palm.
+Here are a few of our favourites:

 For more inspiration head to Pinterest and explore our 'Botanicals' pinboard.